Headshot of Attorney Seth Morris

 Written by Attorney Seth Morris

 If you are accused of a felony in California, you’ll probably have several concerns regarding how a possible conviction will affect your future.
+It’s important to have an experienced Oakland felony attorney on your side to help you understand your rights and build a strong defense.

 Crimes that have the potential to be charged as a felony include but are not limited to: